Identifying the sources of noise synergy and redundancy in the gene expression of feed-forward loop motif: Results

-To better understand the significance of additional noise in the noise performance of FFLs, we introduce the notion of ``pathway noise"-- defined as the sum of intrinsic, direct, and indirect noise components.
-However, intrinsic noise arises from random birth–death dynamics and is not directly influenced by regulatory structure.
+To better understand the significance of cross-interaction noise in the noise performance of FFLs, we introduce the notion of ``pathway noise"-- defined as the sum of intrinsic, direct, and indirect noise components.
+We note that the intrinsic noise arises from random birth–death dynamics and is not directly influenced by regulatory structure.
 However, for consistency in our decomposition, we treat intrinsic noise as a constant scaling factor and include it within the pathway noise definition in the rest of the study.
 Consequently, we recast the overall noise of Z, represented in Eq.~(\ref{eq3}) and Eq.~(\ref{eq7}), as,

 where $\eta_{z,path}^2=\eta_{z,int}^2+\eta_{z,d}^2+\eta_{z,ind}^2$.